Mission

 Rev. Beth Lord, Registrar

-Rev. Pat Hurst, President, WAAST
+Dr. Pat Hurst, President, WAAST

-Rev. Randy Tarr, Africa’s Hope Liaison
+Rev. Randel Tarr, Africa’s Hope Executive Director

 Academic Affairs Committee